Iggnus/cheali-charger-i1/README.md

 Welcome to cheali-charger!
+--

-Fork of Pawel's firmware [Branch:powerSupply at 01.11.2015] https://github.com/stawel/cheali-charger/tree/powerSupply
+Fork of Pawel's firmware [Branch:powerSupply at 01.11.2015]https://github.com/stawel/cheali-charger/tree/powerSupply

 ___

-proof of concept - not for every day usage
+**proof of concept - not for every day usage**

 	 THIS FIRMWARE IS FOR HW-MODED CHARGERS ONLY!